open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 * schema - the version of the conversation envelope and a schema to validate it against
 * conversation - persistent information related to the current dialog
 * sender - details of the sender of the envelope
-* events - a list of Open Floor 'events'
+* events - a list of Open-Floor 'events'

 All sections are mandatory.